ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 ---

-A few hours later, Brent set off down Hero's driveway with a luxury duffel bag containing Helsa's body knocking up against his thighs.
+A few hours later, Brent set off down Hero's driveway with a luxury duffel bag containing Helsa's body.
 He had wrapped up the body in a garbage bag, worried that the dog's bowel's might leak.

 It was only about a mile to the MRT station, but Brent realized it was going to be a struggle.
+The bag was heavy against his thigh and chafed his knees.

 He was starting to think about hitchhiking when a blue, three-wheeled truck pulled over next to him.